Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Introduction

-On the formal side, a lot of effort has been going on in understanding the geometrical aspects of Feynman integrals.
-Characterizing Feynman integrals by their geometries helps in establishing the connection behind the physics of these diagrams as they appear in various theories like QCD, electroweak, super Yang-Mills (SYM) and $\mathcal{N}$=4 SYM theories.
-In many of the recent analytic computations of Feynman integrals the geometry is manifested by the square roots that appear in the differential equations of the master integrals or in their direct integrations~\citep{Bourjaily:2018aeq,Panzer:2014caa}.
-The study of the effects of the presence of multiple square roots on the analytic calculations has gained a lot of momentum recently \citep{1995BB,1995BBM,2013ALBW,2014ALBW,2018ALC, Chicherin:2020oor,dur27608,Frellesvig:2019byn,Duhr:2021fhk}.
-In our case, we study all the occurring square roots and comment on their rationalizability while establishing a connection with studies on geometrical aspects of Feynman integrals.
-We then construct ansatze to obtain a basis of dlog-forms from the set of independent one- forms which have dependence on a non-rationalizable square root.
-We also present the results of all the master integrals in terms of Chen's iterated integrals~\cite{Chen:1977oja} and perform numerical checks on our results by matching them against those obtained using publicly available numerical tools.
+The study on the effects of the presence of multiple square roots in analytic calculations of Feynman integrals has gained a lot of momentum recently \citep{1995BB,1995BBM,2013albc,2014alwsc,2018ALC, Chicherin:2020oor,dur27608,Frellesvig:2019byn,Duhr:2021fhk}.
+On the formal side, a lot of efforts {have} also been going on to understand the geometrical aspects of Feynman integrals.
+Many recent analytic computations of Feynman integrals show that the geometry is manifested by the square roots that appear in the differential equations of the master integrals or in their evaluation via direct integration~\citep{Bourjaily:2018aeq,Panzer:2014caa}. {Characterizing Feynman integrals by their geometries helps to understand the connection among various theories like QCD, electroweak and super Yang-Mills (SYM) theories.} In our case, we study all the occurring square roots and comment on their rationalizability while establishing a connection with studies on geometrical aspects of Feynman integrals. { We then construct ansätze to obtain a dlog-form of the system of differential equations with a minimal set of independent one-forms involving a non-rationalizable square root.} We also present the results of all the master integrals in terms of Chen's iterated integrals~\cite{Chen:1977oja} and perform numerical checks on our results by matching them against those obtained using publicly available numerical tools.

 This article is organized as follows.
 In section \ref{sec:notation}, we discuss the notations of the Feynman integrals and the kinematic invariants.
 In section \ref{subsec:canonical}, we present all the pre-canonical as well as canonical master integrals.
 In section \ref{sec:squareroot}, we present the details of the square root(s) and discuss their rationalization.
 In section \ref{sec:oneforms} we discuss all the one-forms present in the differential equations and present the alphabet.
 In section \ref{sec:analytic_results}, we present the analytic results of all the boundary constants for the canonical master integrals and perform checks.